Bali: A Skateboarding Paradise

 After days of going hard in the surf, it’s finally time to give those sore shoulders a rest.
 What else is there to do on this island?
 Well if it’s an adrenaline rush you’re seeking… skateboarding is the answer!
 You might’ve heard that Bali is now well and truly on the world skateboarding map, with new bowls and parks popping up like magic mushrooms in a field of cow shit.
-Big-time pro’s like Pedro Barros, Curren Caples, Greyson Fletcher, Boo Johnson, Ishod War, and Austyn Gillette (just to name a few) were visitors to the island in 2018 – and why wouldn’t they be – Canggu is the Tinder capital of the world after all.
-For reference check out this vid of the Thrasher Mag crew tearing through Bali a few months back:
+Big-time pro’s like Pedro Barros, Curren Caples, Greyson Fletcher, Boo Johnson, Ishod War, and Austyn Gillette (just to name a few) were visitors to the island recently – and why wouldn’t they be – Canggu is the Tinder capital of the world after all.
+For reference check out this vid of the Thrasher Mag crew tearing through Bali:

 The following is a brief overview of skate park options for those who want to roll through Bali on a wooden plank on four wheels.
 Just watch out for rocks on the road.